Lawrence Ferlinghetti: Early life

-Ferlinghetti was born on March 24, 1919, in Yonkers, New York.
+Lawrence Monsanto Ferling was born on March 24, 1919, in Yonkers, New York.

-Shortly before his birth, his father, Carlo, a native of Brescia, died of a heart attack; and his mother, Clemence Albertine (née Mendes-Monsanto), of Portuguese Sephardic Jewish descent, was committed to a mental hospital shortly after.
-He was raised by an aunt, and later by foster parents.
+Shortly before his birth, his father, Carlo Ferling (né Ferlinghetti), a native of Brescia, died of a heart attack; and his mother, Clemence Albertine (née Mendes-Monsanto), of Portuguese Sephardic Jewish descent, was committed to a mental hospital shortly after.
+Upon immigration to the United States, Carlo had shortened his surname, which Lawrence assumed and thus used it in his earlier works, until he knew his father's original surname through a birth certificate; By 1955, Lawrence then reverted his surname to Ferlinghetti.
+Lawrence was raised by an aunt, and later by foster parents.
 He attended the Mount Hermon School for Boys (later Northfield Mount Hermon) graduating in 1937, then the University of North Carolina at Chapel Hill, where he earned a B.A. in journalism in 1941.
 He began his journalism career by writing sports for The Daily Tar Heel, and published his first short stories in Carolina Magazine, for which Thomas Wolfe had written.

 He served in the U.S. Navy throughout World War II, as the captain of a submarine chaser in the Normandy invasion.
 In 1947, he earned an M.A. degree in English literature from Columbia University with a thesis on John Ruskin and the British painter J. M. W. Turner.
-From Columbia, he went to the University of Paris and earned a Ph.D. in comparative literature with a dissertation on Paris as a symbol in modern poetry.
+From Columbia, he went to the University of Paris and earned a Ph.D. in comparative literature with a dissertation on "The City as Symbol in Modern Poetry: In Search of a Metropolitan Tradition".

+Personal life

 Ferlinghetti met his wife-to-be, Selden Kirby-Smith, the granddaughter of Edmund Kirby-Smith, in 1946 aboard a ship en route to France.
 They were both heading to Paris to study at the Sorbonne.
-Kirby-Smith went by the name Kirby.
+Kirby-Smith went by the nickname Kirby.
+Their marriage produced two children before ending in divorce.

+City Lights

 He moved to San Francisco in 1951 and founded City Lights in North Beach in 1953, in partnership with Peter D. Martin, a student at San Francisco State University.
 They both invested $500.
 In 1955 Ferlinghetti bought Martin's share and established a publishing house with the same name.
 The first series he published was the Pocket Poets Series.
 He was arrested for publishing Allen Ginsberg's Howl, resulting in a First Amendment trial in 1957, where Ferlinghetti was charged with publishing an obscene work—and acquitted.